 There’s no doubt the Founding Fathers signed the Declaration of Independence in July 1776.
 But which date has the legitimate claim on Independence Day: July 2 or July 4?

-If John Adams were alive today, he would tell you July 2nd.
-Other Founders would say July 4th, the day that is currently recognized as a federal holiday by our national government.
-And still other Founders would say, “what Independence Day?” since the holiday wasn’t widely celebrated until many of the Founders had passed away.
+If John Adams were alive today, he would tell you July 2.
+Other Founders would say July 4, the day that is currently recognized as a federal holiday by our national government.
+And still, other Founders would say, “what Independence Day?” since the holiday wasn’t widely celebrated until many of the Founders had passed away.

-Here is the evidence, so you can decide which Independence Day is really Independence Day!
+Here is the evidence, so you can decide which Independence Day is the real Independence Day!

-“The most memorable Epocha, in the History of America.
-I am apt to believe that it will be celebrated, by succeeding Generations, as the great anniversary Festival… It ought to be solemnized with Pomp and Parade with shews, Games, Sports, Guns, Bells, Bonfires and Illuminations from one End of this continent to the other from this Time forward forever more,” Adams said about what he envisioned as a July 2nd national holiday.
+“[Independence Day] will be the most memorable Epocha, in the History of America.
+I am apt to believe that it will be celebrated, by succeeding Generations, as the great anniversary Festival… It ought to be solemnized with Pomp and Parade with shews, Games, Sports, Guns, Bells, Bonfires and Illuminations from one End of this continent to the other from this Time forward forever more,” Adams wrote.

 On July 8, 1776, Colonel John Nixon of Philadelphia read a printed Declaration of Independence to the public for the first time on what is now called Independence Square.

-(Most of the members of the Continental Congress signed a version of the Declaration on August 2, 1776 in Philadelphia.
-The names of the signers were released publicly in early 1777.
-So that famous painting showing the signing of the Declaration on July 4, 1776 is a bit of an exaggeration.)
+(Most of the members of the Continental Congress signed a version of the Declaration on August 2, 1776, in Philadelphia.
+The names of the signers were released publicly in early 1777.)

-The late historian Pauline Maier said in her 1997 book about the Declaration that no member of Congress recalled in early July 1777 that it was almost a year since they declared their freedom from the British.
-They finally remembered the event on July 3, 1777, and July 4th became the day that seemed to make sense for celebrating independence.
+The late historian Pauline Maier said in her 1997 book, American Scripture: Making the Declaration of Independence, that no member of Congress recalled in early July 1777 that it had been almost a year since they declared their freedom from the British.
+They finally remembered the event on July 3, 1777, and July 4 became the day that seemed to make sense for celebrating independence.

-Maier also said that the Declaration (and celebrating its signing) was stuck in an early feud between the Federalists (of John Adams) and the Republicans (of Thomas Jefferson).
-The Declaration and its anniversary day weren’t widely celebrated until the Federalists faded away from the political scene after 1812.
+Maier also said that arguments over the how to celebrate the Declaration arose between the Federalists (of John Adams) and the Republicans (of Thomas Jefferson) and that the Declaration and its anniversary day weren’t widely celebrated until the Federalists faded away from the political scene after 1812.

-In the last letter he ever wrote, Thomas Jefferson spoke in 1826 of the importance of the day.
+In an 1826 letter – the last he ever wrote -- Thomas Jefferson spoke of the importance of Independence Day.
 “For ourselves, let the annual return of this day forever refresh our recollections of these rights, and an undiminished devotion to them,” he said.